-State grantees do not need to report information in the Population (Denominator) and Opioid Overdose Deaths fields, as SAMHSA will extract these data from the CDC WONDER online database.
-SPARS asks tribal and jurisdiction grantees to provide data for these fields.
+State grantees do not need to report information on the Population nor Opioid Overdose Deaths, as SPARS extracts these data from CDC's WONDER database.

-SAMHSA asks grantees to report both emergency department and hospitalization data, if available, but we are aware that a few grantees may not have access to both or either type of data.
-Grantees may also report opioid overdose events from a different data source, if needed, or if emergency department or hospitalization data are unavailable.
-Select the arrow on the left beside the year for which you would like to add data, then select "Edit Overdose Data."
+SAMHSA asks grantees to report both emergency department and hospitalization data, if available, but we are aware that some grantees may not have access to both or either type of data.
+Grantees may also report opioid overdose events from a different data source, if desired, or if emergency department or hospitalization data are unavailable.
+Select the arrow on the left next to the year for which you would like to add data, then select "Edit Overdose Data."

-Please provide information about the data source along with additional information that will help the reader understand the overdose data you provide.
-For more information about definitions and examples of grantee-level overdose data, see Appendix A.
+Please provide information about the data source, or any additional information that would be useful in understanding the overdose data you provide, or both.
+For more information about definitions and examples of grantee-level overdose data, see Appendix B.

-I Data Item Response Options Content Guidance and Related Definitions Data Source and Comments Total Emergency Department Visits Numerical Enter a number to report the total for each category.
-Data Source Involving OpioidsOverdoseHospitalizationsInvolving Opioid Free text For each category, enter a description of the data source.
+Data Item Response Options Content Guidance and Related Definitions Data Source and Comments Total Emergency Department Visits Involving Opioids Numerical Enter a number to report the total for each category.
+Data Source Overdose Hospitalizations Involving Opioid Free text For each of the categories, enter a description of the data source.
 Field accepts up to 1,000 characters.
-Additional information Overdose • Other Opioid Overdose Events (optional) Free text For each category, enter any additional information you would like to include.
+Additional information Overdose Other Opioid Overdose Events (optional) Free text For each of the categories, enter any additional information you would like to include.
 The field accepts up to 1,000 characters.
-Age 15-24 years old Emergency Numerical Use the table to fill in a number for each age 25-34 years old Department Visits group.
-Leave fields blank if data is unknown.
-The values must total to the value entered in the 35-44 years old Involving Opioids Overdose "Total" line.
-45-54 years old Hospitalizations 55-64 years old Involving Opioid 65+ years old Overdose Not available Other Opioid Overdose Events (optional)

-Data Item Response Options Content Guidance and Related Definitions Sex Male Female Not Available Emergency Department Visits Involving Opioids Overdose Hospitalizations Involving Opioid Overdose Other Opioid Overdose Events (optional) Numerical Use the table to fill in a number for each category.
+D ata Item Response Options Content Guidance and Related Definitions Age 15-24 years old • Emergency Numerical Use the table to fill in a number for each age 25-34 years old Department Visits Involving Opioids group.
 Leave fields blank if data are unknown.
+The values must total to the value entered in 35-44 years old Overdose ○ Hospitalizations the "Total" line.
+45-54 years old Involving Opioid Overdose 55-64 years old Other Opioid Overdose Events 65+ years old (optional) Not available Sex Male Emergency Department Visits Numerical Use the table to fill in a number for each Female Involving Opioids Overdose category.
+Leave fields blank if data are unknown.
 The values must total to the value entered in the "Total" line.
+Not Available Hospitalizations Involving Opioid Overdose Other Opioid Overdose Events (optional)